Anastasia-Labs/opshin-audit/catalyst_docs/milestone1/milestone1_projectscope.typ

 security of smart contracts developed using the OpShin language within the Cardano ecosystem.
 This is achieved through a comprehensive audit that identifies vulnerabilities, addresses edge cases, and optimizes the language's efficiency.
-By emphasizing transparency and collaboration, the project aims to support developers with detailed documentation and best practices, ultimately elevating the quality of smart contracts.
-The anticipated outcomes include a significant reduction in reported vulnerabilities and the establishment of a robust foundation for safe and trustworthy smart contract development on Cardano using OpShin.
+The project aims to support developers with detailed documentation and best practices, ultimately elevating the quality of smart contracts.
+The outcomes include a significant reduction in reported vulnerabilities and the establishment of a robust foundation for safe and trustworthy smart contract development on Cardano using OpShin.

 #pagebreak()
+#v(20pt)
 = Project Deliverables
 #v(20pt)
 == OpShin Language Analysis
 #v(5pt)
-- *Deliverable*: *Milestone 2 - Detailed Analysis Report*
+- *Deliverable*: *Detailed Analysis Report*
   - *Description*: The audit team will prepare a comprehensive report that identifies vulnerabilities and areas for improvement within the OpShin language codebase.